zixxtrth/really/README.md

                 <td class="text-left">-</td>
             </tr>
         </table>
-**if the duration is null the alert wil be   for 3 sec as a stander time**
+**if the duration is null the alert will be shown for 3 sec as a stander time**